mishkinf/PowerShellDev/README.md

 	    IdentityFile keys/<yourkeyfile>
     "
     If you don't know much about ssh keys then please review
-3) Add your ssh keys to PowerShellDev/.ssh/keys/
+3. Add your ssh keys to PowerShellDev/.ssh/keys/
-4) [Optional] Extreme programmers who plan to pair while developing can add their names, usernames and email addresses to the Pair.ps1 script
+4. [Optional] Extreme programmers who plan to pair while developing can add their names, usernames and email addresses to the Pair.ps1 script
-5) Run powershell and navigate to the PowerShellDev project folder and run ./stationsetup.ps1
+5. Run powershell and navigate to the PowerShellDev project folder and run ./stationsetup.ps1
-4) Restart PowerShell and happy shelling!
+6. Restart PowerShell and happy PowerShelling!!

 ### License
 The MIT License Copyright (c) 2013 TrueCar, Inc.